Science

 Professional integration

-The skills acquired during this training are also particularly appreciated by the business world, especially in the fields of research and development or information technology.
+The skills acquired during this training program are also particularly valued by the business world, especially in the fields of research and development and information technology.

-The insertion rate 30 months after obtaining the Master's degree is 100%, divided between theses (76%) and further studies (24%) (see OSIPE survey).
+The employment rate 30 months after obtaining a master's degree is 100%, divided between theses (76%) and further studies (24%) (see OSIPE survey).

 Read more